-William F. Chambers, of Ohio: We, as a subordinate body would hardly have the right to make a suggestion in regard to the Commandery in Chief The Commandery-in-Chief.
-The Commandery-in-Chief is supreme over everybody and every commandery-in-Chief is supreme over everybody and every camp.
-We make no recommendations that will govern the Commandery-in-Chief.
+William F Chambers, of Ohio.
+We, as a subordinate body would hardly by ve e right to make a suggestion in regard to the Commandery in Chief The Chief a suggestion in regard to the Commandery-in-Chief.
+The Commandery-in-Chief is supreme over everybody and every the Commandery-in-Chief is supreme over everybody and every camp We to no recommendations that will govern the Commandery-in-Chief

-W. L. Corsbie, of Iowa: I would like to bring a little test of that kind.
+W L Corsbie, of Iowa: I would like to bring a little test of the kind.
 In Iowa we have a Secretary and Treasurer who is now this year starting in on his ninth consecutive year as Secretary, and if a recommendation of that kind be passed, then I would like to see it carried on, not for the Camps, but for the Division, to give a man like he, who has put in nine years, the Past Division Commander's vote.
-Many, many national conventions, Taylor has attended through the courtesies of the hogs sending him, but he comes here, he hasn't a voice in our national convention, and a man of that kind, I think, would be entitled to it.
+Many, many national conventions, Taylor has attended through the courtesies of the boyz sending him, but he comes here, he hasn't a voice in our national convention, and a man of that kind, I think, would be entitled to it.